Skip to main content

 • stability

-The game's stability is a significant issue, with numerous users reporting severe bugs and glitches that hinder gameplay, including character freezing and crashes.
-While some players still find the game enjoyable, the overall consensus is that it is poorly optimized and requires urgent updates to address these stability problems.
+The game's stability is a significant issue, with users reporting frequent crashes, character freezing, and various bugs that hinder gameplay.
+While some players still find the game enjoyable, the overall consensus is that it requires urgent updates to address these stability problems.

 • “My character freezes when I hold down left/right, and when I let go, they shoot into the damn exosphere.”